Bobukanator/art_generator/README.md

 # ART GENERATOR FUN
-Fun NFT phython ART generator inspired by Pixegami's "How to create NFT generative art using Python" https://youtu.be/BMq2Jrvp9AA
+Fun NFT Python art generator inspired by Pixegami's "How to create NFT generative art using Python" https://youtu.be/BMq2Jrvp9AA